What's With This Magnetic Stripe

 Data Storage

-data required is very dependent on the system requirements.
-At its simplest,
+required is very dependent on the system requirements.
+At its

-use, the issue date, original value etc. the amount of data storage required can
+issue date, original value etc. the amount of data storage

 Magnetic, Smart Card, Optical.